benwiley4000/react-responsive-audio-player/quickstart.md

   <div class="notice"></div>
 </div>

-That's a brief overview - hopefully it gets you off the ground running with Cassette!
+That's a brief overview - hopefully it helps you hit the ground running with Cassette!